matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 ## Defining types

-Let's start from defining the secret witness data arguments and the public data return type.
+Let's start by defining the secret witness data arguments and the public data return type.

 ```rust